 The goal of the Fresh Bucks program is to support consumption of more fruits and vegetables by low-income recipients of Supplemental Nutrition Assistance Program (SNAP) benefits.
-Fresh Bucks doubles the value of SNAP benefits redemeed at Seattle Farmers Markets, up to $10 per day.
 Additionally, Fresh Bucks affects a neighborhood's social environment by encouraging low-income customers and SNAP participants to shop at local farmers' markets.
 Fresh Bucks is a joint collaboration among the Seattle Office of Sustainability & Environment, the Washington State Farmers Market Association and Seattle's farmers markets.
 Fresh Bucks has also been generously supported by Chase Bank and the Seattle Foundation.

 Why Fresh Bucks?